microsoft/vscode/extensions/typescript-language-features/web/README.md

    - invert the logic from TypeScriptServiceClient.normalizedPath for requests
    - invert the function from webServer.ts for responses (maybe)
    - something with getWorkspaceRootForResource (or anything else that checks `resouce.scheme`)
+- [x] put files one level down from virtual root
-- [ ] fill in missing environment files like lib.dom.d.ts
+- [x] fill in missing environment files like lib.dom.d.ts
    - toResource's isWeb branch *probably* knows where to find this, just need to put it in the virtual FS
    - I guess during setup in serverProcess.browser.ts.
    - Not sure whether it needs to have the data or just a fs entry.